BelgianBiodiversityPlatform/python-dwca-reader/doc/gbif_results.rst

 Description of the GBIF Data Portal Occurrence download format
 ==============================================================

-As of late 2013, the new version [1]_ of the GBIF Data Portal now exports occurrences (search results) in a format that is a superset on the Darwin Core Archive standard.
+As of late 2013, the new version of the `GBIF Data Portal`_ exports occurrences (search results) in a format that is a superset of the Darwin Core Archive standard.

 Python-dwca-reader provides a specialized ``GBIFResultsReader`` class that gives access to its specificities.
 The rest of this document describe the file format.

 Additions to the Darwin Core Archive standard & specificities:
 --------------------------------------------------------------

 * In addition to the general metadata file (``metadata.xml``), it contains a ``dataset`` directory.
 Each file in this directory is an EML document describing a dataset whose occurences are part of the search results.
 The file name (without extension) is the UUID of this dataset.
 Each row in occurrence.txt refers to this file using the ``datasetID`` Darwin Core term.
-These UUID's can also be resolved using the `GBRDS Registry`_.
+These UUID's can also be resolved using the `Portal Registry API`_.
 * It contains rights.txt and citations.txt that provides aggregated IP rights and citation information for these search results.
 These two files are not referenced in the archive descriptor (``meta.xml``)

 Examples:
 ---------

 If a row in ``occurrence.txt`` has the '4bfac3ea-8763-4f4b-a71a-76a6f5f243d3' value in its ``datasetID`` column, we can find an EML file corresponding to the originating dataseet in the ``dataset/4bfac3ea-8763-4f4b-a71a-76a6f5f243d3.xml`` file.
-This dataset can also be found in the GBIF Registry at: http://gbrds.gbif.org/browse/agent?uuid=4bfac3ea-8763-4f4b-a71a-76a6f5f243d3 .
+Information about this dataset can be retrived at: http://api.gbif.org/v0.9/dataset/4bfac3ea-8763-4f4b-a71a-76a6f5f243d3.

 A consumer of these search results can use the content of citations.txt and rights.txt to check use is allowed and properly cite the data originator.